 The Best Things to Do in Wildwood, NJ

-If you get restless just sitting on the beach, active options in Wildwood include biking, kayaking, and standup paddleboarding.
+If you get restless sitting on the beach, active options in Wildwood, New Jersey, include biking, kayaking, and stand-up paddleboarding.
 History buffs will appreciate Wildwood’s collection of 1950s and ’60s architecture.
-And there are plenty of day-trip possibilities if you want to add a change of scene to your Wildwood vacation.
+And there are plenty of day trip possibilities if you want to add a change of scene to your Wildwood vacation.

-Each municipality has a slightly different vibe—Wildwood Crest and North Wildwood have a quieter, more residential feel than lively Wildwood, where you’ll find the big amusement parks and the bulk of the boardwalk.
-But each town runs seamlessly into the next, so you can take advantage of all the fun things to do in the Wildwoods regardless of where you stay.
+Each municipality has a slightly different vibe—Wildwood Crest and North Wildwood have a quieter, more residential feel than lively Wildwood itself, where you’ll find the big amusement parks and the bulk of the boardwalk.
+But each town runs seamlessly into the next, so you can take advantage of all the fun things to do in New Jersey’s Wildwoods, regardless of where you stay.

 During peak season at some New Jersey beaches, it can feel like you’re elbow to elbow with the family under the next umbrella.
-That’s not a problem in the Wildwoods, home to the widest beaches in the state.
-Here it’s easy to find your own personal stretch of sand for sunbathing, reading, sandcastle building, or playing cornhole.
+That’s not a problem in the Wildwoods, home to the state’s widest beaches.
+Here, it’s easy to find your own personal stretch of sand for sunbathing, reading, building sandcastles, or playing cornhole.